Remedial education: Student placement

-Student enrollment
+Student enrolment

 Estimates on the portion of students in higher education taking remedial courses vary.
-At two-year colleges the percentage reported of students taking at least 1 remedial course varies from 41% to as high as 60%.
+At two-year colleges the percentage reported of students taking at least one remedial course varies from 41% to as high as 60%.
 Students from low-income households, African American students and Hispanic students are more likely to enroll in remedial courses.
-National estimates show that among two-year college students, students age 17-19 are most likely to enroll in remedial courses followed by students age 20-24 and then students age 25+.
+National estimates show that among two-year college students, students age 17–19 are most likely to enroll in remedial courses followed by students age 20–24 and then students age 25+.

 The likelihood of remedial placement varies among states because of high school preparation, student demographics and state policies for assessing and placing students in remedial courses.
 Previous proportions of recent high school graduates enrolling in remedial courses at two-year colleges range from over 70% in Tennessee to 31% in North Carolina.
-The proportion of students enrolling in remedial courses on public, four-year college campuses is generally lower ranging from 35% in South Dakota to 5% in Washington state.
+The proportion of students enrolling in remedial courses on public, four-year college campuses is generally lower, ranging from 35% in South Dakota to 5% in Washington state.

-The state of Colorado issued a 2012 report on remedial placement showing that 40% of recent high school students enrolled in remedial courses at both two-year and 4- year colleges.
-Sixty-six (66%)of students enrolled in a two-year college and 24% of students at a four-year institution needed remediation.
+The state of Colorado issued a 2012 report on remedial placement showing that 40% of recent high school students enrolled in remedial courses at both two-year and four-year colleges.
+66% of students enrolled in a two-year college and 24% of students at a four-year institution needed remediation.

-Educators and researchers also question whether many of the students directed into remediation ultimately need the course work, and some studies have found that the current method of using placement tests to assign students to remedial courses may be related to over placement.
+Educators and researchers also question whether many of the students directed into remediation ultimately need the course work, and some studies have found that the current method of using placement tests to assign students to remedial courses may be related to overplacement.

 Course delivery

 There is an active debate on how remedial courses should be delivered to students.
-Students that are placed into remedial courses hold differing skill levels and needs for support.
-There is an active debate on whether students that are on the upper end of the skill spectrum may be most successful bypassing remedial coursework and enrolling in college-level courses with additional tutoring (see National Efforts to Strengthen Remediation).
+Students who are placed into remedial courses have differing skill levels and needs for support.
+There is an active debate on whether students that are on the upper end of the skill spectrum may be most successful bypassing remedial coursework and enrolling in college-level courses with additional tutoring.
 In contrast, students with larger skill deficiencies may require substantial math and English instruction before they can succeed academically.
 Researchers continue to investigate and make recommendations for effective remedial education models.

 Currently, remedial education courses are delivered many ways across the United States: